JoshOrndorff/recipes/CONTRIBUTING.md

 The `master` branch contains stable, published code and is where release versions are tagged.
 Released versions will always be in the history of the `master` branch.
-The code on `master` uses published dependencies from `crates.io` and uses git dependencies only where absolutely necessary likely because relevant crates.io does not yet host the relevant crates.
+The code on `master` uses published dependencies from `crates.io` and uses git dependencies only where absolutely necessary likely because crates.io does not yet host the relevant crates.

 ### Develop Branch